In the Galleries

 Chesterwood, Home of Daniel Chester French, Stockbridge.
 This is the country home, studio, and gardens of the prolific American sculptor best known for his statue of Abraham Lincoln in the Lincoln Memorial, Washington, D.C.

 Frelinghuysen Morris House and Studio, Lenox.
 Former home of American abstract artists George L.K.
 Morris and Suzy Frelinghuysen, set on a 46-acre estate.
 View their paintings, frescoes and sculpture, and experience their exquisite collection of American and European Cubist art.

 Hancock Shaker Village, Pittsfield.
 A living history museum that includes 20 historic buildings, heirloom gardens and a collection of over 22,000 original Shaker artifacts, as well as farm animals and hiking trails.
-In the Poultry House Gallery: Farm Year: New Works by Susan Merrill.
-Now – May 21.

 The Mount, Edith Wharton’s Home, Lenox.
 Summer cottage of American writer Edith Wharton, best known for her Pulitzer Prize-winning novel The Age of Innocence.
 Open for daily tours from May–Oct.
 Grounds are open to the public from dawn to dusk Nov.–April.
 Special events, lectures, and performances take place throughout the year.

 Omi International Arts Center, Ghent.
 Open year round, The Fields Sculpture Park is a public exhibition space featuring over 80 contemporary sculptures.
-Windows, paintings by Lois Dodd.
-Now – May 7.